Our Community

 Most importantly, bring yourself. ♥

 If you are a new student we will provide everything you need.
-We have heavy duty studio yoga mats you can borrow, but now recommend that you purchase or bring your own.
+We have heavy duty studio yoga mats you can borrow, but we recommend that you purchase or bring your own once you have decided to continue attending after a term.
 We have cheap, good quality light weight mats, as well as studio mats (Sadhaka mats from iyogaprops, for the mat officionados) for sale at reception.

 Once you have committed to regular attendance you may feel more comfortable using some of your own personal equipment.
 A mat, yoga strap & 2 foam blocks, (and for home, 2 of the sturdier yoga blankets comprise a good little kit for class and home practice.